David Clayton-Thomas

-David Clayton-Thomas (born David Henry Thomsett, 13 September 1941) is a Grammy Award-winning Canadian musician, singer, and songwriter, best known as the lead vocalist of the American band Blood, Sweat & Tears.
+David Clayton-Thomas (born David Henry Thomsett, 13 September 1941 – 24 June 2026) was a British-Canadian musician, singer and songwriter, best known as the lead vocalist of the American band Blood, Sweat & Tears (commonly abbreviated as "BS&T").
+He joined in 1968 and stayed through 1972, but later returned and departed the group again several times.
+With BS&T he won five Grammy Awards in 1970, including Album of the Year and Best Performance by a Male Vocalist.

 Clayton-Thomas began his music career in the early 1960s, working the clubs on Toronto's Yonge Street, where he discovered his love of singing and playing the blues.
-Before moving to New York City in 1967, Clayton-Thomas fronted a couple of local bands, first The Shays and then The Bossmen, one of the earliest rock bands with significant jazz influences.
-His main success came only a few difficult years later when he joined Blood, Sweat & Tears.
+Before moving to New York City in 1967, Clayton-Thomas fronted a couple of local bands, first The Shays and then The Bossmen, one of the earliest rock bands with jazz influences.

-Clayton-Thomas has been inducted into the Canadian Music Hall of Fame and in 2007 his jazz/rock composition "Spinning Wheel" was enshrined in the Canadian Songwriter's Hall of Fame.
+He was inducted into the Canadian Music Hall of Fame and in 2007 his composition "Spinning Wheel" was enshrined in the Canadian Songwriter's Hall of Fame.
 In 2010, Clayton-Thomas received his star on Canada's Walk of Fame.

 Early life

 Clayton-Thomas was born in Kingston upon Thames, Surrey, England, the son of Fred Thomsett, a decorated Canadian soldier of World War II.
-Clayton-Thomas's mother, Freda May (née Smith), played the piano and met Thomsett when she came to entertain the troops at a London hospital.
+His mother, Freda May (née Smith), played the piano and met Thomsett when she came to entertain the troops at a London hospital.
 After the war, the family settled in Willowdale, Toronto.

-From the beginning, Clayton-Thomas and his father had a troubled relationship.
-By the time Clayton-Thomas was fourteen, he had left home and was sleeping in parked cars and abandoned buildings and stealing food and clothing to survive.
-He was arrested several times for vagrancy, petty theft, and street brawls and spent his teen years bouncing in and out of various jails and reformatories, including the Burwash Industrial Farm.
+Clayton-Thomas inherited a love for music from his mother.
+His father was an abusive alcoholic who beat him.
+By the time he was fourteen, he had left home and was sleeping in parked cars and abandoned buildings and stealing food and clothing to survive.
+He was arrested several times for vagrancy, petty theft, and street brawls and spent much of his teens in various jails and reformatories, including the Burwash Industrial Farm.